CI-NYC/medicaid-treatment-trends/README.md

 7. For each race-year-pain/disability group AND among only those who were prescribed an opioid:
     1. Estimate the daily average MME

-    2. among those prescribed an opioid, estimate the average days covered for an opioid during the 6-month follow-up period
+    2. estimate the average days covered for an opioid during the 6-month follow-up period

 Find definitions for computations in the following table